Remember that one time Facebook announced (on Facebook, of course) that Facebook is bad for mental health?

-In fact, with a decade’s worth of experience in treating my own autoimmune conditions, I can say without a doubt that Facebook support groups are one of the top sources of my learning – whether it be new products to try, topics to further research, and even new practitioners to follow or possibly consult with.
+In fact, with a decade’s worth of experience in treating my own autoimmune conditions, I can say without a doubt that Facebook and other virtual support groups are one of the top sources of my learning – whether it be new products to try, topics to further research, and even new practitioners to follow or possibly consult with.

 The possibilities are endless, and since we, as humans, are SO complex, the learning never stops.

-Facebook Support Groups Can Help You Take Charge of Your Health
+Virtual Support Groups Can Help You Take Charge of Your Health

-I have watched mothers come into groups, observe for a while, and then finally pipe up and say “My eyes have been opened since joining this group… I want to learn more about [insert topic here].
+I have watched people come into groups, observe for a while, and then finally pipe up and say “My eyes have been opened since joining this group… I want to learn more about [insert topic here].
 Where’s the best place to start?”

 How does information help you take charge?